First Baptist Church of Paris, Illinois

 Section 5: When business concerning the mortgaging, transferring, or materially altering of any part of the church property is to be considered, written notice shall be given to all resident members of the Church at least two weeks prior to the date of such meeting in addition to the regular announcement from the pulpit.

-Section 7: Only members of the Church sixteen (16) years of age or over shall be eligible to vote at any business meeting of the church.
+Section 7: Only active members of the Church sixteen years of age or older shall be eligible to vote at any business meeting of the church.

 Section 8: At all business meetings of the church, a majority shall be defined as members present and voting.